RunKingProgram/GRAMMAR-Lambda/README.md

 ### 2.2 Genotypes

-GRL can only take genotype files in “.bed” and “.bim” format.
+GRL can only take genotype files in PLINK “.bed” and “.bim” format.

 ## 3. Running GRL
-If GRL has been successfully installed, you can load it in an R session using:<br>
+If **GRL** has been successfully installed, you can load it in an R session using:<br>
 ```
 library(GRL)
 ```